Publicity: The US Perspective

 For better or for worse, social media is more than just a tool for friends and family to connect and communicate.
 The prevalence of social media has created a continuously updated record that is increasingly used to investigate wrongdoing and that can be admitted as evidence in judicial proceedings.

-With respect to investigative activities, whether by the government or private parties, social-media users generally do not have an expectation of privacy in the information they post publicly.35 However, some of the typical features of social media – for example, the fact that social media users generally have password-protected accounts and various privacy settings to control what information other users can view – have created some legal distinctions.
-Courts have distinguished between public and non-public postings and focused on a user’s privacy settings when determining whether Fourth Amendment protections extend to social media content accessed by the government.36 However, even where a user limited viewable postings to his or her ‘friend network’, the government is not precluded from seeking co-operation from one of the user’s friends authorised to view the user’s content.37 Unlike investigators, private American lawyers are constrained by ethical rules in their use of social media.
-For example, the New York State Bar Association’s Committee on Professional Ethics has ruled that ‘friending’ an investigatory target or opposing party, or instructing a third party to do so on the lawyer’s behalf, is a prohibited act of deceptive conduct or making of a false statement.38 Accordingly, for private lawyers, care needs to be taken in how social media content is collected and used.
+With respect to investigative activities, whether by the government or private parties, social media users generally do not have an expectation of privacy.46 However, some of the typical features of social media – for example, the fact that social media users generally have password-protected accounts and various privacy settings to control what information other users can view – have created some legal distinctions.
+Courts have distinguished between public and non-public postings and focused on a user’s privacy settings when determining whether Fourth Amendment protections against unreasonable searches extend to social media content accessed by the government.47 However, even where a user limited viewable postings to his or her ‘friend network’, the government is not precluded from seeking co-operation from one of the user’s friends authorised to view the user’s content.48 Unlike investigators, private American lawyers are constrained by ethical rules in their use of social media.
+For example, the New York State Bar Association’s Committee on Professional Ethics has ruled that ‘friending’ an investigatory target or opposing party, or instructing a third party to do so on the lawyer’s behalf, is a prohibited act of deceptive conduct or making of a false statement.49 Accordingly, for private lawyers, care needs to be taken in how social media content is collected and used.

 From the standpoint of admissibility as evidence in a proceeding, social media content is not fundamentally different from other paper or electronic evidence.
-The same evidentiary considerations apply: to be admissible, the evidence must be relevant, have probative value outweighing its potential to unfairly prejudice, and be authentic and free of hearsay.39 Some courts treat evidence from social media similarly to other types of evidence and require only a threshold showing of authenticity.40 Other courts require evidence that affirmatively disproves the possibility that evidence from social media was sent or manipulated by anyone other than its putative creator.41
+The same evidentiary considerations apply: to be admissible, the evidence must be relevant, have probative value outweighing its potential to unfairly prejudice, and be authentic and free of hearsay.50 Some courts treat evidence from social media similarly to other types of evidence and require only a threshold showing of authenticity.51 Other courts require evidence that affirmatively disproves the possibility that evidence from social media was sent or manipulated by anyone other than its putative creator.52

 In jury trials, issues surrounding social media generally fall into two categories: lawyers using social media to screen potential jurors, and jurors using social media improperly during a proceeding.

 For example, in Dimas-Martinez v.
-State, in part owing to a juror’s tweets during trial, a death row inmate’s murder conviction was reversed and remanded.46 The jury received instructions at the beginning of the trial warning them not to tweet or use social media but a juror nonetheless tweeted at the conclusion of the evidence in the sentencing phase of the trial.47 The defendant’s lawyer notified the court, and the court questioned the juror.48 The juror admitted to the tweet and promised to discontinue use of social media for the duration of the trial.49 But even though the juror tweeted at least two more times, the trial court refused a motion for a new trial, finding that the defendant suffered no prejudice from the tweets.50 The Supreme Court of Arkansas disagreed, concluding that the juror’s tweets were impermissible public discussion of the case, and that the insubordination of the juror to the court’s instructions contributed to the defendant’s denial of a fair trial.51
+State, a death row inmate’s murder conviction was reversed and remanded, in part because of a juror’s tweets during trial.57 The jury received instructions at the beginning of the trial warning them not to tweet or use social media but a juror nonetheless tweeted at the conclusion of the evidence in the sentencing phase of the trial.58 The defendant’s lawyer notified the court, and the court questioned the juror.59 The juror admitted to the tweet and promised to discontinue use of social media for the duration of the trial.60 But even though the juror tweeted at least two more times, the trial court refused a motion for a new trial, finding that the defendant suffered no prejudice from the tweets.61 The Supreme Court of Arkansas disagreed, concluding that the juror’s tweets were impermissible public discussion of the case, and that the insubordination of the juror to the court’s instructions contributed to the defendant’s denial of a fair trial.62 In contrast, some courts have found that the use of social media alone is not necessarily prejudicial to the defendant if juror misconduct and actual prejudice are not found.
+For example, in United States v.
+Aiyer, the court found that a juror’s mid-trial podcasts did not contain any evidence suggesting that the juror did not deliberate impartially.
+Having found that nothing in the podcasts suggested that the juror was biased against the defendant or that the defendant was prejudiced by the juror’s podcasts, and that the audience of the podcast was too small to meaningfully prejudice the defendant, the court declined to conduct any post-verdict inquiries.63

 Civil defamation claims may also follow highly publicised cases.
-When numerous women accused actor and comedian Bill Cosby of sexual assault, Mr Cosby and his team publicly denied the allegations and accused the women of lying.56 Several of the alleged victims filed civil defamation suits against Mr Cosby.
-A federal judge in Pennsylvania dismissed one of the suits on the basis that Mr Cosby’s statements did not support a claim for defamation under state law,57 while another defamation suit remains pending in federal court in Massachusetts.58
+When numerous women accused actor and comedian Bill Cosby of sexual assault, Mr Cosby and his team publicly denied the allegations and accused the women of lying.78 Several of the alleged victims filed civil defamation suits against Mr Cosby.
+A federal judge in Pennsylvania dismissed one of the suits on the basis that Mr Cosby’s statements did not support a claim for defamation under state law,79 while Mr Cosby settled a defamation suit that was pending in federal court in Massachusetts.80

-Just as an attorney may recommend a plea bargain or civil settlement . . . so too an attorney may take reasonable steps to defend a client’s reputation and reduce the adverse consequences of indictment . . . .
-A defense attorney may pursue lawful strategies to obtain dismissal of an indictment or reduction of charges, including an attempt to demonstrate in the court of public opinion that the client does not deserve to be tried.60
+Just as an attorney may recommend a plea bargain or civil settlement . . . so too an attorney may take reasonable steps to defend a client’s reputation and reduce the adverse consequences of indictment. . . .
+A defense attorney may pursue lawful strategies to obtain dismissal of an indictment or reduction of charges, including an attempt to demonstrate in the court of public opinion that the client does not deserve to be tried.82

 Given the importance of advocating outside the courtroom, it may also be beneficial for an attorney to exercise the right to reply under the Model Rules of Professional Conduct.
 Notwithstanding the prohibition at Rule 3.6(a) against extrajudicial statements that are substantially likely to materially prejudice a fair trial, Rule 3.6(c) permits a lawyer to make extrajudicial statements that protect a client from the ‘substantial undue prejudicial effect’ of recent publicity that was not initiated by the lawyer or the client to the extent that they are necessary to mitigate the adverse publicity.